 "I have spent the last 20 years dealing with neck pain after a car accident.
 I have been using deep heat and taking co-codimol all this time.
 My husband won a voucher for your clinic for a treatment at the Ifield May Fayre.
 I made the appointment and met Ray, well what more can I say, had two sessions with him and I am pain free.
 He made me feel so relaxed and he has made my life so much happier.
 Thank you Rey.”

-"Osteopath Michael was amazing today nicest guy highly recommend him!
-I was so nervous, and he was totally calm and relaxed and talked me through everything, he was so detailed and basically done my whole body to re-align me!
+"Osteopath Michael was amazing today!
+He's the nicest guy & can highly recommend him!
+I was so nervous, and he was totally calm and relaxed and talked me through everything, he was so thorough & ended up re-aligning my whole body!
 Fantastic!"

 "Went for my first appointment since lockdown and felt really safe with all Bridgeham’s brilliant precautionary measures"